Yuan-Meng/personal_website/content/posts/newgrads.md

 ---
 **Fun fact**: During my pandemic job search, I'd often take a walk after dinner and listen to *The River* by Bruce Springsteen.
 The lyrics couldn't be more fitting:

-> I got a job working construction <br/> For the Johnstown Company <br/> But lately there ain't been much work <br/> On account of the economy <br/> Now all them things that seemed so important <br/> Well, mister, they vanished right into the air <br/> [...] <br/> Is a dream a lie if it don't come true <br/> Or is it something worse? <br/> That sends me down to the river <br/> Though I know the river is dry <br/> --- Bruce Springsteen, *The River*
+> I got a job working construction <br/> For the Johnstown Company <br/> But lately there ain't been much work <br/> On account of the economy <br/> Now all them things that seemed so important <br/> Well, mister, they vanished right into the air <br/>
+>
+> Is a dream a lie if it don't come true <br/> Or is it something worse <br/> That sends me down to the river <br/> Though I know the river is dry <br/> --- Bruce Springsteen, *The River*